 CRRA purchased the Ellington Landfill property in 1986.
 Landfilling reportedly began on this property in 1966, and waste disposal ceased on June 29, 1993.
 During its active life, the Ellington Landfill received municipal solid waste (MSW) and bulky waste (demolition debris and land clearing debris), as defined by the Connecticut Department of Environmental Protection (CTDEP).
 The majority of the landfill received final cover material in the summer of 1993, and has established vegetative growth.
 Final closure activities were completed in the fall of 1996, with touch-up work completed in the spring and summer of 1997.
-The current water quality monitoring program was revised in early 1992 with CTDEP and Town of Ellington special permit requirements.
+The current water quality monitoring program was most recently modified with CTDEP approval in July 2008.